Nikocado Avocado: YouTube career

 Perry's husband, who already had a YouTube channel of his own, first encouraged Perry to start one in 2014.
 His channel, named Nikocado Avocado, then consisted of vegan and lifestyle vlogs, as well as musical performances.
 On September 1, 2016, Perry released a video explaining why he no longer wanted to be a vegan YouTuber and his frustrations with the vegan community, which he described as "unbalanced, hostile, and mentally unstable".
 From 2016 onwards, Perry began filming mukbang videos, becoming one of the first American men to partake in the trend, with his first mukbang video reaching 50,000 views in a couple of weeks.
 His earlier mukbang videos showed his pet parrot sitting on his shoulder while he ate.

 Perry appeared on Comedy Central's Tosh.0 in 2018.
 He also has a presence on platforms other than YouTube, such as Cameo, TikTok, Twitter, Facebook, Instagram, Patreon, and OnlyFans.
 He says he has had manic episodes due to his poor diet, and that he takes advantage of his low moments by using clickbait to encourage views to his videos.

 In December 2019, Perry was accused by mukbanger Stephanie Soo of harassing her by sending her text messages and taking photos from inside her home.
 Perry published a response video disputing her statements, in which he displayed the photos he took and argued that Soo was fully aware of them being taken.
 He also showed their text conversations, stating that Soo had stood him up for a scheduled collaboration.
 Zach Choi, a fellow mukbanger who once joined Perry and Soo in a collaboration, later stated that he had hired an attorney to address Perry's statements, though no legal action ever took place.
 Perry later said that he and Soo had faked the feud to benefit their careers.

 According to Perry's interview with MEL magazine in 2021, many of his online conflicts are self-orchestrated for the benefit of his career, citing his past education in performance arts and his desire to play the role of the villain.
-"It's all completely scripted", Perry told MEL during a conversation in which he also discussed his OnlyFans channel.
-"YouTube has been a way for me to create a character and provide entertainment."
+Perry told MEL during a conversation in which he also discussed his OnlyFans channel, "It's all completely scripted ...
+YouTube has been a way for me to create a character and provide entertainment."

 Health concerns

-Due to Perry's sharp weight gain in recent years, many fans and YouTubers have been concerned about his health.
+Due to Perry's sharp weight gain in the late 2010s and early 2020s, many fans and YouTubers became concerned about his health.
 In a 2019 interview, Perry said he only planned on creating mukbang videos "for a couple more years" and that "it is very unhealthy".
-Numerous emotionally turbulent videos uploaded by Perry have also led people to question the state of his mental health.
-In 2019, Perry told Men's Health that he suffers from erectile dysfunction and a loss of libido as a result of his binge eating.
+Numerous emotionally turbulent videos uploaded by Perry also led people to question the state of his mental health.
+In 2019, Perry told Men's Health that he suffered from erectile dysfunction and a loss of libido as a result of his binge eating.
 In 2021, he claimed that he had fractured his ribs after months of "excessive, forceful coughing".
-He also told his viewers that he had classed as disabled and rode a mobility scooter.
+He also told his viewers that he had become classified as disabled and rode a mobility scooter.